oshvartz/ContextualAgentRulesHubDotnet/memory-bank/progress.md

 ## Current Status
 - AgentRulesHub now functions as an MCP server.
-- Rules are loaded at startup via `RuleInitializationService`.
+- Rules are loaded at startup via `RuleInitializationService` (using `IRuleMetadataIndexRepository`).
-- Rule metadata and content can be queried via MCP tools:
+- Rule metadata and content can be queried via MCP tools (using `IRuleMetadataIndexRepository`):
-    - `GetRulesByLanguageAsync`
     - `GetRuleContentByIdAsync`
+    - `GetAllRulesMetadataAsync`
 - Rule sources remain configurable via `appsettings.json`.
 - Rule content is loaded on-demand.
 - System is extensible for new rule loader types and potentially new MCP tools.
+- Repository interface is now `IRuleMetadataIndexRepository`.
 - Ready for testing of MCP server functionality and further refinements.

 ## Project Decisions